 The library is for consultation only, not for borrowing.
-The membership fees for 2012 is 40,000 Kwacha (or 8 US$).
+The membership fees for 2017 is 100 Kwacha (or 10 US$).
+There is an extra charge to access the e-resources.
 Photocopy and printing facilities are available at a cost.

-Facilities of online access to academic journals through JSTOR are available.
+Facilities of online access to academic journals through JSTOR, EBSCO and other platforms are available.

 Most Catholic parishes of the Dioceses of Kasama, Mpika, Mansa and Chipata were founded by the Missionaries of Africa (White Fathers).
 The archives at FENZA contain diaries of many Mission stations, some of them dating back 100 years and more.
 They provide a glimpse into the day to day living of people and missionaries, and also give eye-witness accounts of a number of key-events that marked Zambian history.